The Races. Rothesay to Ardrishaig or Rothesay to Crinan round the Mull, and later: Adrfern to Tobermory. Starts July 17th

 CCC's 111th anniversary year. (we would have celebrated 110 years last year, but.... )

 Part 1.
 Day 1.
-Option: Rothesay to Ardrishaig or Rothesay to Ardfern round the Mull
+Option: Rothesay to Ardrishaig or optional Rothesay to Crinan round the Mull

 Day 2.
 Through the Canal